-Should you be found within the festival site with either a controlled substance or legal high you will be ejected and handed over to the Police.
-We provide drug amnesty boxes at the entrance of the festival, should you wish to safely and legally dispose of any prohibited items before you enter the festival.
+Should you be found within the festival site with either a controlled substance or “legal high” you will be ejected and handed over to the Police.
+We provide drug amnesty boxes at the entrance of the festival, should you wish to safely and legally dispose of any prohibited items before you enter the site.

 Noisily also supports a harm reduction approach, and as such our medical and welfare teams employ staff who specialise in drug harm reduction.
-If you have any drug related issues on site, please head to our Welfare or Medical Tents, or speak to a member of the security team.
+If you have any drug related issues on.

 Mental Health, Support and Care: Mind

 Harm Reduction Advice and Information about drugs: The Loop

 Information about the effects of alcohol on life and lifestyle: Be Drink Aware

 Confidential sexual health and wellbeing experts: Brook

 Information and helpline for victims of sexual abuse and rape: Support Line